Tonnie-Dev/SkyCast/README.md

 |-------------------------------------|-------------------------------------|-------------------------------------|
 | ![](./readme-assets/gifs/gif_1.gif) | ![](./readme-assets/gifs/gif_2.gif) | ![](./readme-assets/gifs/gif_3.gif) |

-- **Authentication Feature**: This feature focuses on user authentication and validation.
-It utilizes Google Sign-In to ensure that users can securely access their diary entries.
-By authenticating users, the app guarantees that only authorized individuals can interact with their personal diaries.

-- **Home Feature**: The Home feature is responsible for displaying and filtering diary entries based on the date.
-It provides a user-friendly interface to navigate through diary entries and quickly filter diaries by specific dates.
-Additional selections can be accessed through the Navigation Drawer.

-- **Write Feature**: The Write feature enables users to create new diary entries or modify existing ones.
-It offers a seamless and intuitive interface for users to capture and document their thoughts, moments, and memories.
-DiaryApp empowers the users to personalize content by adding emojis and accompanying images

-Overroll by adopting a multi-modular architecture with layered features, the Diary app achieves a separation of concerns, enabling independent development and testing of specific functionalities.
-This architecture promotes code reusability, scalability and easy maintainability
+- **Current Weather Screen**: Provides instant access to the latest temperature, wind speed, and conditions for your location at a glance.

+- **Forecast Screen**: Has visually appealing display of the upcoming weather for 5 days that the user can swipe to and fro or just click.

+- **Settings Screen**: Enables the user to customize the app with ease, adjusting themes, temperature units, and other settings to match their style and needs.

 # :building_construction: Tech Stack :building_construction:

-The Diary project uses many popular libraries and tools in the Android Ecosystem:
+SkyCast project uses many popular libraries and tools in the Android Ecosystem:

 * [Jetpack Compose](https://developer.android.com/jetpack/compose) - modern toolkit for building native Android UI.
-* [Android KTX](https://developer.android.com/kotlin/ktx) - helps to write more concise, idiomatic Kotlin code.

-* [Coroutines and Kotlin Flow](https://kotlinlang.org/docs/reference/coroutines-overview.html) - used to manage the local storage i.e. `writing to and reading from the database`.
-Coroutines help in managing background threads and reduces the need for callbacks.
 * [Material Design 3](https://m3.material.io/) - an adaptable system of guidelines, components, and tools that support the best practices of user interface design.

+* [Material Design 2](https://m2.material.io/) - Handle PullRefreshIndicator which is not yet implemented on Material 3.

+* [Android KTX](https://developer.android.com/kotlin/ktx) - helps to write more concise and idiomatic Kotlin code.

+* [Coroutines and Kotlin Flow](https://kotlinlang.org/docs/reference/coroutines-overview.html) - Coroutines help in managing background threads and reduces the need for callbacks.
+In addition to the `Flow`, SkyCast uses `callbackFlow` (*converts connection callbacks to Flow API*) and  `suspendCancellableCoroutine` (*allows suspending functions to interact with the underlying coroutine cancellation mechanism*)

 * [Compose Destinations](https://github.com/raamcosta/compose-destinations) - used to handle all navigations and arguments passing while hiding the complex, non-type-safe and boilerplate code

 * [Google Accompanist Libraries](https://github.com/google/accompanist) - these are a collection of extension libraries for Jetpack Compose.
 DiaryApp specifically uses Accompanist's Pager Library
 * [Dagger Hilt](https://dagger.dev/hilt/) - used for Dependency Injection.
 * [Coil](https://coil-kt.github.io/coil/) - an image loading library for Android backed by Kotlin Coroutines